tomislavmedak/tomislavmedak.github.io/en/conjuncture/index.md

 There’s a deeper reason to this.
 As Pierre Macherey has noted in *A Theory of Literary Production*,[^8] the work of art does not simply reflect the intentions of the author.
-Rather it reflects the fact that it is produced under determinate historic and social conditions structuring both the position of the author and the position of the reader.
+Rather it reflects the fact that it is produced under determinate historical and social conditions structuring both the position of the author and the position of the reader.
 The author is thus never in full command of the work nor do her intentions of this or that kind come off as intended with the